sendnoons/SQL-MarvelDataDig/README.md

-SQL functions like creating tables, inserting data, and querying the data
+SQL sample of creating tables, inserting data, and querying the data